 The big one is learning her aybeeseedees at preschool.

 We practice them a lot with an array of irritating books, repetitive toys and of course, that song.
 I’m not convinced she is getting much better, but I’m sure she’ll get there.
-She’s only three; I’m sure she could be reading Shakespeare and writing novellas if she were so inclined but she has better things to do like dressing up and fighting with her brother.

 Anyway, while she sings her elemenopees, and insists on drawing her ‘E’s backwards, I thought I’d do my own alphabet.